sammy030609/COMP_390_Work/Git Tutorial.md

 ```
 git remote add origin https:github.com/user_name/new_repository_name.git
 ```
 After you press enter, you can now push your project to your local repository.
+This command synced the Remote Repository (or online GitHub repository) with your local repository to keep it up to date with the files you are going to add to it.

-Step 4 - Pushing from the Local Repository to GitHub
+Step 5 - Pushing from the Local Repository to GitHub
 ---------
 To upload your project on GitHub after doing all the previous steps, type this into Terminal:

 `git push origin master`

+This commanded pushed or added the files to the Remote (or online) Repository that you created and now the remote repository should contain the files in the directory that you wanted to add.

 Congrats, you know have a new project in your GitHub repository!